LearnSaaS / Technology

 Opportunities

-• Turn the Public API Network into a stronger distribution and marketplace layer
+• Deepen the Public API Network (1M+ APIs) into a stronger two-sided marketplace and distribution channel

 Threats